Get an Insurance for your Business

 Companies also use amortisation to offset the value of intangible assets by spreading the acquisition cost over its useful life cycle.
 Just as it reduces a loan’s book value, it is used by companies to lower the book value of intangible assets as well.

-One can use the straight-line method to amortise intangible assets like patents, licenses, etc. The main purpose of amortisation is to equate the cost of acquiring an asset with the profit it will generate during its operation.
+One can use the straight-line method to amortise intangible assets like trademark, copyright, licenses, etc. The main purpose of amortisation is to equate the cost of acquiring an asset with the profit it will generate during its operation.
 Now that we have understood what is amortisation let's move on to its other aspects.

 What Is the Importance of Amortisation?